Goofy_Coyote a year ago

 Was suspicious of how high quality the screenshots were in mobile, but didn't bother to click on them.
 Neat!

-• rebane2001 9 months ago
+• rebane2001 a year ago

 No JS on the page, only HTML/CSS :)

-• efskap 9 months ago
+• efskap a year ago

 The checkbox trick for the clickable Review button is so cool!
 Loved the easter egg links to various videos too

-• gukoff 9 months ago
+• gukoff a year ago

 That's very impressive - how do you do this?
 I also see an IDE screen with the debugger in your other article about telegram - presumably also HTML/CSS

-• rebane2001 9 months ago
+• rebane2001 a year ago

 I just open Sublime Text (a basic text editor) and start typing away HTML/CSS until I've got something I like the look of.
 No fancy IDE features or anything, just typing out code into a file :).